Clairexinwang/PNG-polio-modelling/README.md

 6. To demonstrate the transferability of biologically informed modelling frameworks to other vaccine-preventable diseases, contributing to improved vaccination planning across low- and middle-income countries.

 ---
+### Significance

+This project addresses a critical and timely gap in both global health modelling and vaccine policy evaluation by integrating detailed immunological dynamics into forward simulations of OPV and IPV strategies — something that has rarely been done in fragile health system contexts.
+Existing models often prioritise mathematical simplicity over biological accuracy, overlooking key processes like mucosal versus systemic immunity, waning protection, and vaccine take.

+My approach challenges that norm by embedding these immunological realities into a policy-relevant framework, enabling more precise assessment of outbreak risks under diverse vaccination scenarios.
+Using Papua New Guinea, a country facing resurging poliovirus and high cVDPV risk, as a case study grounds the work in urgent public health realities, whilst also allowing it to guide broader vaccination strategy design in other low-coverage, high-risk settings.

+In doing so, the project reflects core priorities in global health and health systems research: applying epidemiological insight to complex system challenges, and using rigorous, context-sensitive analysis to inform health system strengthening and evidence-based policy development.

+By bridging theoretical modelling with the operational realities of fragile health systems, this research offers a scalable framework for translating complex dynamics into actionable insights for advancing efforts not only toward polio eradication but also broader infectious disease control.

+---

 ## Methodology